ShivanshTiwari01/Dice-Game/README.md

 # Two Player Dice Game

-- To run this project just clone or download the repository and run using npm start
+- To run this project just clone or download the repository and run using npm install

 - Tech Stack Used
    - Frontend - HTML, CSS and JavaScript